You probably know by now that YouTube is the second largest search engine after Google.

 The real-time insights are going to help you figure out if your video ads are performing just like you hoped for.

-Now, let’s see how much you have to pay to advertise on YouTube.
+Now, let’s see how much does it cost to advertise on YouTube.

 How Much Do YouTube Ads Cost?

-There isn’t a fixed amount when it comes to YouTube advertising.
+There isn’t a fixed amount when it comes to YouTube advertising cost.

-The cost will vary depending on the length, complexity, number of camera angles, and words in the video script.
+The cost of YouTube ads will vary depending on the length, complexity, number of camera angles, and words in the video script.

 Another variable for the cost is the video ad format you choose, so you need to analyze your budget and your needs before making this decision.